 In the current era of Big Data, the capabilities of a language/platform/tools to perform big data processing and generating quick insights are important to business to remain competitive in the market.
 This quick and dynamic insight (which changes very frequently) is valuable to the organizations.
 Python language is selected in this course because it is the most popular option for big data processing due to its simple usage and wide set of data processing libraries.
 It is also preferred for making scalable applications and can be easily integrated with web applications.

-Class Participation and Discussion 10% Assignment(s) 60% Test(s) 30% ISEM 3005 BUSINESS SYSTEMS ANALYSIS AND DESIGN (3, 3, 0)
+BUSINESS SYSTEMS ANALYSIS AND DESIGN (3, 3, 0)